Qiskit/qiskit/src/qasm-simulator-cpp/README.md

                 config=config)
 ```

-You can check the backend was successfully added using the `qiskit.available_backends()` method.
-If successful the returned list will include `local_qasm_simulator_cpp`.
+You can check the backend was successfully added by calling the function `qiskit.Aer.backends('qasm_simulator')`.
+If successful the returned list will include `<QasmSimulator('qasm_simulator') from Aer()>`, otherwise it will be empty.

 ### Simulator output